loighic/loighic.github.io/_pages/macro/pt3b/money_1.md

 </table>

-Shortly after those loans are made, they are used to make various purchases.
+Shortly after those loans are made, the money is used to make various purchases.
 The sellers of these goods or services (who now have $900) deposit it back into this bank.

 With the \$900 deposited, the balance sheet looks like this: